Lions and vultures and bears, oh my.

 Animal imagery has been used since the early 18th century to describe human behavior on Wall Street, says Charles R. Geisst, a professor of finance at Manhattan College and author of Wall Street: A History.

-Pretty much everyone knows about bulls and bears, but the precise origins of the terms are not clear, says Geisst.
+Pretty much everyone knows about bulls and bears, but the precise origins of the terms are unclear, says Geisst.
 "I always thought the real lesson was in the imagery; that is, the clash between the two was not one of expectations, as it is today, but one of actual battle between two parties trying to manipulate the market, ripping each other up in the process."

 After all, visualizing the stock market as a mangy menagerie of money managers and manglers somehow gives it more life, more art and, oddly enough, more humanity.
 Here then is a Wall Street abecedary bestiary.
 And remember: Buy sheep, sell deer.

 Bear — On Wall Street, a bear is someone who "tears things down with his claws," explains Geisst.
-So in a "bear market", the ursine ones take over — shredding hopes and confidence with their claws by selling everything and bringing down prices across the board.
+So in a "bear market," the ursine ones take over — shredding hopes and confidence with their claws by selling everything and bringing down prices across the board.

 Bull — On the other paw, Geisst says, a bull describes "someone who charges ahead, goring anyone in his path."
 This herd-on-the-street mentality, called a "bull market," drives stock prices higher and bullies others into more investment.